kchousos/BSc-Thesis/chapters/overhaul.md

 ### Project Analysis {#sec-analysis}

-In the project analysis stage (steps A.1--A.4), the project to be fuzzed is ran through a static analysis tool named Flawfinder [@flawfinder] and is sliced into function-level chunks, which are stored in a vector store.
-The results of this stage are a static analysis report and a vector store containing embeddings of function-level code chunks, both of which are later available to the LLM agents.Flawfinder is executed with the project directory as input and is responsible for the static analysis report.
-This report is considered a meaningful resource, since it provides the LLM agent with some starting points to explore, regarding the occurrences of potentially vulnerable functions and/or unsafe code practices.
+In the project analysis stage (steps A.1--A.4), dateparse is ran through a static analysis tool named Flawfinder [@flawfinder] and is sliced into function-level chunks, which are stored in a vector store.
+The results of this stage are a *static analysis report* and a *codebase oracle*, i.e. a vector store containing embeddings of function-level code chunks.
+Both resources are later available to the LLM agents.
+Flawfinder is executed with the dateparse directory as input and is responsible for the static analysis report.
+This report is considered a meaningful resource, since it provides the LLM agent responsible with the harness creation with some starting points to explore, regarding the occurrences of potentially vulnerable functions and/or unsafe code practices.
+Part of dateparse's static analysis report is shown in @lst-static.

-The vector store is created in the following manner: The codebase is first chunked in function-level pieces by traversing the code's Abstract Syntax Tree (AST) through Clang.
-Each chunk is represented by an object with the function's signature, the corresponding filepath and the function's body.
+The codebase oracle is created in the following manner: The source code is first chunked in function-level pieces by traversing the code's Abstract Syntax Tree (AST) through Clang.
+Each chunk is represented by an object with the function's signature, the corresponding filepath and the function's body (see @lst-chunks).
 Afterwards, each function body is turned into a vector embedding through an embedding model.
 Each embedding is stored in the vector store.
 This structure is created and used for easier and more semantically meaningful code retrieval, and to also combat context window limitations present in LLMs.

 ### Harness Creation {#sec-creation}

 Second is the harness creation stage (steps B.1--B.2).
 In this part, a "generator" ReAct LLM agent is tasked with creating a fuzzing harness for the project.
-The agent has access to a querying tool that acts as an interface between it and the vector store.
+The agent has access to a querying tool that acts as an interface between it and the codebase oracle.
 When the agent makes queries like "functions containing `strcpy()`", the querying tool turns the question into an embedding and through similarity search returns the top $k=5$ most similar results---in this case, functions of the project.
 With this approach, the agent is able to explore the codebase semantically and pinpoint potentially vulnerable usage patterns easily.

 The harness generated by the agent is then compiled using Clang and linked with the AddressSanitizer, LeakSanitizer, and UndefinedBehaviorSanitizer.
 The compilation command used is generated programmatically, according to the rules described in @sec-scope.
 If the compilation fails for any reason, e.g. a missing header include, then the generated faulty harness and its compilation output are passed to a new "fixer" agent tasked with repairing any errors in the harness (step B.2.a).
 This results in a newly generated harness, presumably free from the previously shown flaws.
 This process is iterated until a compilable harness has been obtained.
 After success, a script is also exported in the project directory, containing the generated compilation command.
+Dateparse's compilation command is shown in @lst-compilation.

 ### Harness Evaluation {#sec-evaluation}